 - A report states that Council will resume the property at number 37 Mary Street to widen the intersection.
 This is personal information of the owner of 37 Mary St because it reveals a fact about the land-it is going to be resumed-which reveals a fact about the individual-they are going to lose their land. - A file note states that Council is considering ten different locations for the placement of a new road, all of which would require land resumption.
 This is not personal information, as the fact about each piece of land-there is a possibility that the Council may at some future point decide to resume one or more of those ten properties-does not reveal a fact or opinion about the property owners, because the possibility of resumption does not have a sufficient connection with an individual.

-If you answered NO to both of the questions above, the information is not personal information.
+If you answered NO to both questions above, the information is not personal information.

-If you answered YES to either of the above questions, the information is personal information.
+If you answered YES to either of the above questions, the information is personal information and must be handled in accordance with the IP Act.